 There is a reason why this response is unlikely to be effective.
 All animals produce changes (mutations) in their genes all the time.
 Viruses and bacteria do it particularly fast.
 Most have little or no effect, but some give a survival advantage.
 There have been an estimated 12,000 mutations in COVID-19, so far, and twelve of these variants provide significant new abilities.
 There will be many more.

 Flu vaccines provide the model we use for dealing with this.
-The flu virus, which is a Coronavirus, throws up new variants every years and virologists have to make educated guesses as to which will be the most successful and make vaccines to provide immunity when they arrive but they are only partially effective.
+Unlike the flu virus, the Coronavirus, throws up new variants every years and virologists have to make educated guesses as to which will be the most successful and make vaccines to provide immunity when they arrive but they are only partially effective.

 The concern is that some people who have been vaccinated and are producing very specific antibodies against very specific spike proteins, will encounter a mutated virus that produces different-looking spike, which means that their antibodies will be ineffective.